All Episodes

 I've already told people what they need to know about it, what the press is gonna do, try to compare Obama to JFK.

-I mean, here's Obama trying to tell a chamber of commerce what to do.
+I mean, here's Obama trying to tell a Chamber of Commerce what to do.

-It just it's it's nonsensical.
+It just nonsensical.

-Anyway, uh greetings, my friends, and welcome back.
+Anyway, greetings, my friends, and welcome back.

 Rush Limbaugh and the EIB network.